Types of Organizational Structures

 Organizations are established in typical ways to reach different targets, and the structure of an organization can expedite or complicate its progress toward reaching these targets.
 In an organization without structure nobody knows whom to report and unclear roles and responsibilities can cause issues.

-There are many different kinds of organizational structures prepared in organizations.
+There are many different types of organizational structures prepared in organizations.
 The types of organization structures depend on many factors, such as type of organization, work flow, hierarchy and leadership style.

 Organizational structure provides guidance to all employees determining official reporting relationships.
 Also it defines the hierarchy and the workflow of the company.
 Organizational structure improves productivity by defining the employees level and responsibilities of a company